ECB Weidmann sees longer growth slump, inflation miss

-The euro zone is also likely to undershoot its inflation projection this year due to lower oil prices but the European Central Bank should look through this dip and not waste time unnecessarily in normalizing policy, Weidmann said.

-With German growth stalling unexpectedly, the ECB is seen giving up for now on plans to normalize policy any further and it is more likely to provide further stimulus, rather than less, economists say.
+The bleak prognostication from Weidmann also comes as some investors have criticised the ECB for admitting too late that growth is stalling and its December forecasts are no longer realistic.

+Still, Weidmann argued that the ECB should not waste time unnecessarily in normalising policy to build firepower for a future downturn.
-“Contrary to our forecast from December, the dip in growth is likely to extend into the current year,” said Weidmann, an outspoken hawk, who is also seen as a candidate to replace ECB President Mario Draghi later this year.

-“From today’s perspective, therefore, the German economy will probably grow well below the potential rate of 1.5 percent in 2019,” Weidmann said in a speech in Mannheim.
-“Bad news from the German economy could keep coming for a while.”
+“Contrary to our forecast from December, the dip in growth is likely to extend into the current year,” Weidmann said in a speech in Mannheim.
+“From today’s perspective, therefore, the German economy will probably grow well below the potential rate of 1.5 percent in 2019.”

-The ECB downgraded its growth outlook last week on weak trade and waning confidence but maintained its view that the dip was temporary and it kept an interest rate hike for late this year on the table.
+The Bundesbank predicted in December that Germany will expand by 1.6 percent both this year and next.

 “However, uncertainty about further economic development is high and for Germany the downside risks prevail,” he said.